chakrit/gossip/README.md

 * Utility script for compiling PJSIP - This automates the process described by the [Getting Started - iPhone][2] guide on the PJSIP website.

-* Pre-built fat PJSIP binaries - Pre-built fat binaries that runs on armv7, armv7s, arm64
+* Pre-built fat PJSIP binaries - These run on armv7, armv7s, arm64 and i386 out of the
-  and i386.
-You can also build each architecture individually by yourself using the provided script.
+  box.
+You can also build each architecture individually by yourself using the aforementioned script.

-### USAGE
+# USAGE

 1. Clone the GOSSIP sources.
 2. (optional) Use the provided script to build your custom version of PJSIP.